skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 71_Ga   : a_i =  39.89 %, m_i =   70.92471
 ```

-We want to examine the effect of isotope composition on <b><i>&kappa;</i></b><sub>latt</sub>.
+We want to examine the effect of isotope composition on <i>&kappa;</i><sub>latt</sub>.
-The required mass and variance parameters can be prepared using `phono3py-isotopes` using the `--site-average` option and entering the two isotopic masses in place of atomic symbols in the atoms list:
+The required parameter sets can be prepared using `phono3py-isotopes` by using the `--site-average` option and entering the two isotope masses in place of atomic symbols in the list of atoms:

 ```
 $ phono3py-isotopes 68.92558 70.92471, As --site-average --site-occupation="0.5 0.5, 1.0"
 ```

-This performs a calculation with a 50/50 mix of two (arbitrary) atoms with masses of 68.92558 and 70.92471 amu at the Ga site:
+This calculates parameters for a 50/50 mixed site occupied by two (unspecified) atoms with masses of 68.92558 and 70.92471 amu at the Ga site:

 ```
 Site 1 (?, ?)